 While the Tapping Reeve House and Litchfield Law School (the first law school in the United States) are impressive, it's the grounds (known as Tapping Reeve Meadow) that will have you wishing to move in.

+Have kids in tow?
+Great!
+This is one of the best attractions for families in Litchfield.
 The meadow was once a kitchen garden behind the school.
 Today, it houses a children's garden, educational pavilion, small apple orchard, wet meadow, and a chestnut grove.
 It is free to wander around and often hosts educational programs and activities.

 Inside the house, visitors are taken on a journey back to the 19th century.
 Through interactive exhibits and role-playing (yes, you can don period costumes), you'll experience what it was like to be a law student at this time.